mefranklin6/Extron-Frontend-API/README.md

 ## Use Cases

-This project can be used to entirely replace the 'backend' (logic, device handling, external connections) on a control system running Extron Control Script (ECS).
+This project can be used to entirely replace the 'backend' (logic, device handling, external connections) with a control system running Extron Control Script (ECS).
 This project only uses the standard libraries that come with 'Pro' (non-xi) control processors so it is backwards compatible with anything that can run ECS, including old IPCP and IPL Pro processors.  (basic proof-of-concept project here <https://github.com/mefranklin6/test-echo>)

 Physical ports such as relays, serial ports and devices on a processors AVLAN are also supported.